joeording3/enhanced-video-downloader-2024/README.md

 # Run in foreground mode
 videodownloader-server start --foreground
+# Or use the shorter --fg flag
+videodownloader-server start --fg

 # Start with verbose output (shows all log messages instead of just warnings/errors)
 videodownloader-server start --verbose